There is a story about a man who used to say to people ‘slow is smooth, and smooth is fast.’

-It is something that is entirely out of our reach, unfortunately, and as far as I know.
+It is something that is entirely out of our reach.
 However, we can influence the process by doing correctly everything I have show you so far.

 The next great thing before writing the actual piece is to create a catching headline that might attract more clicks in the future.

 I have decided to enrich my chosen keyword by adding ‘basic content architecture’ in the title.